bigginlab/WaterDock-2.0/README.md

 This will output a single file called "predictedwaters.pdb", which contains the predictions of the oxygen positions.

+Example input files are included as example-protein.pdbqt and example-ligand.pdb

 # Dependencies

 -- MDAnalysis (version >= 0.13)